 The good news, however, is that our attorneys are always ready to help you fight your Tampa sex crime charges.
 No matter the severity of your case, you can count on our legal team to take all necessary steps to mitigate it.
 At Taracks & Associates, we have several years of experience handling cases just like yours.
 We’re recognized in our industry for successfully helping our clients achieve the best possible outcomes for their cases.

 There’s no question that a sex crime conviction can impact your life in many ways.
 We are here to help minimize this impact while ensuring you get the quality legal representation you need and deserve.

-TThe best way to get started is by giving our legal team a call at (813) 990-0599.
-We offer all clients a free initial consultation and are ready to get started building a defense for your case.
+Do you want to get started on a solid defense for your sex crime charge?
+Then call our legal team at (813) 344-5079 now.
+We offer all clients a free initial consultation and are ready to begin the fight for your freedom immediately.